 Abuse or neglect.
 Report cases of suspected abuse or neglect to the animal control officer.
-Provide as much information as you can.
 If you feel that a pet owner may benefit from education, contact SPD Animal Control or the Humane Society for literature or videos.

 Animal bites.
 If you are bitten by a dog, cat, or wild animal it is very important to contact SPD Animal Control.
 You may need the rabies vaccine, which must be administered before symptoms appear.
 Arizona law requires animal bites to be reported, ARS 11-1014 D. When you call please provide as much information as you can, including the animal's location, and name and/or address of the owner.

 Barking and roaming dogs.
-Dogs bark naturally to alert their owner.
 If your pet barks too much contact a pet supply store or veterinarian for humane correcting devices.
 For a chronic barker in your neighborhood call the Police Department.
-If you are calling about a roaming dog or a barking dog, it is best to call while the activity is occurring.
+If you are calling about a roaming or barking dog, it is better to call while the activity is occurring.

 Licenses.
-All dogs in the Sedona city limits are required to have a current rabies vaccine given by a licensed veterinarian and a current city license.
+All dogs in the Sedona city limits are required to have a current rabies vaccine given by a licensed veterinarian, and a current license.